 Octium's only activity is that of a unit linked life insurance company.
 Income is primarily derived from the fees charged to the policyholders for policy administration.
 Fees are charged as a percentage of the policy value and are thus affected by the performance of the underlying assets as well as premium and claim levels.
 The performance of the policies therefore depends on the performance of the assets selected and the expense relating to asset management, custody of assets and policy administration fees.

 A.4.1.
 Other technical income net of reinsurance

-Other Technical Income 2020 €'000 2019 €'000
+Other Technical Income 2021 €'000 2020 €'000

-Administration fees 15,735 16,688
+Administration fees 17,119 15,735

-Reinsurance premiums, profit share and claims (136) (285)
+Reinsurance premiums, profit share and claims (243) (136)

-Retrocessions received - 1

-Other technical income 15,599 16,404
+Other technical income 16,875 15,599